How to create CLI programs with multiple commands, flags and subcommands, and how to do it fast and simply?

 Any Go program is — at least in concept — run from a command line,

-be it an actual shell command line or some automation tool, using the execve(2)
+be it an actual shell command line or some automation tool, using the execve(2) system call.

 To define the specific words used in this tutorial, let us consider a typical *NIX command: